romainneutron/Tip-Top/README.md

 ## Limitations

-- This timer requires you declare ticks in the script the clock is used.
+- This clock requires you declare ticks in the script you're running.
-- Timer won't work as expected with blocking calls (try it before)
+- Clock won't work as expected with long blocking calls (try it before)

 ##License